darkracer3010/coupon-management/README.md

 8. **Simple BxGy logic** - Uses OR logic for buy products; doesn't support AND conditions
 9. **No category support** - Products identified only by ID, no category/brand grouping
 10. **No concurrent control** - No distributed locking for usage limits in high-traffic scenarios
-11. **No audit trail** - Doesn't log detailed coupon usage history per application
+11. **No audit trail** - No link between coupons and transaction which is limitation for coupon and usage tracking
 12. **No rate limiting** - API endpoints not protected against abuse
 13. **Case-insensitive codes** - Coupon codes are case-insensitive (SAVE10 = save10)
 14. **Auto-expiry only** - Default 1-day expiry; no support for "valid until used" coupons